-The Computer Science and ICT department at Bay House School aims to equip learners with the skills needed to be successful when using technology and survive in the dynamic digital environment.
+The Computer Science and ICT department at the GFM aims to equip learners with the skills needed to be successful when using technology and survive in the dynamic and ever changing digital environment.

 Key Stage 3